bitbi-core/bitbi.org.website/content/install/_index.md

     <a href="/install#node" class="button button-secondary">Install BitBi Node</a>

-* ### Wallets
+## The easy way

-    Wallets provide graphical user interface for BTB.
+* ### Golden Wallet

-    If you plan to transact with BTB assets, the best way to start is to install the `bitbi-qt` program.
-It includes a wallet and a full node.
+    Golden Wallet is an all-in-one wallet for your crypto needs.
+It includes a full BitBi node and a miner, so you can start mining BTB right away.

-    <a href="/software/wallets" class="button button-secondary">Check Wallets</a>
+    <a href="/install#golden-wallet" class="button button-secondary">Install Golden Wallet</a>